-There is a special ticket to travel around the whole federal state called Baden-Württemberg-Ticket for just 25 \in for the first person, and 7 \in additional for up to 4 more people for 24hrs!
+There is a special ticket to travel around the whole federal state called Baden-Württemberg-Ticket for just 27 € for the first person, and 8 € for each additional person of the group.

 If you would like to visit Europa-Park (Germany's largest theme park), then you can get a train ticket combo here.